 We can’t think about changes just in a narrow financial focus because it’s hard to assign a pound or dollar value to many of the returns that you’ll get from implementing reliability.

 Potential challenges caused by this kind of investment could include:

 - Issues caused by teams getting up to speed with a new policy

 - Re-prioritizing other projects to implement a new tool

 - Loss of resources that could have been spent working on user experience

 An investment can look like it’s going to have a big payoff but for a very small cost.
 If that small cost pushes the user experience over the edge and causes user pain then is it worth it is it worth implementing at all?

 Reliability In The New World Of Remote Work

 Things have changed in the last couple of years.
 We’re not all in the same office as a prime example.
 Regardless, we need to align with what will make the post-pandemic future more of a success for everybody.

-Learning to thrive in this new remote working environment is going to be an act of resilience on all of us.
+Learning to thrive in this new remote working environment is going to be an act of resilience for all of us.